DEFRA/fcp-mpdp-backend/README.md

 npm run docker:dev # docker compose up
 ```

-The Docker container can be stopped using any value `docker compose down` argument.
+The Docker container can be stopped using any valid `docker compose down` argument.

 ### Dependabot